vippsas/vipps-login-api/login-api-quick-start.md

 ## Scope

-This quick start shows how to use the Vipps Login *Browser flow process*.
+This quick start shows how to integrate from a website.
 For one of the other flows, see the extended
 [Login API Postman guide](login-api-postman-guide.md):